saiyed-radix/vue-starter/README.md

   - Page 1: Home page with slider, display grid with static data
   - Page 2: Contact us page with form with proper validation (Json- crud with pagination and sorting)
   - Page 3: List contact us data with functionality of shorting and give a button to display data in popup

+## What you will be able to do post this course:

+- Participate in existing VueJS Project
+- Examine the fundamental architecture of a vueJS application
+- Will learn all the life cycle method(hooks) of the vueJS
+- Learn how to use Vue components to create interactive interfaces
+- Create reusable, common logic for usage in the app ecosystem